smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 send OnServiceUpdate(`serviceType`, `REQUEST_REJECTED`, reason=`INVALID_CERT`) notification to HMI
 send StartServiceNACK(`serviceType`) to the mobile app

-8.
+9.
 In case
 in .ini file ForceProtectedService=0x0A or ForceProtectedService=0x0B
-and mob app sends StartService request (<service_type>, encryption = false) to start unprotected serviceType 0x0A or 0x0B
+and mob app sends StartService request (`serviceType`, encryption = false) to start unprotected serviceType 0x0A or 0x0B

 SDL must
-send OnServiceUpdate(`serviceType`, `REQUEST_REJECTED`, `PROTECTION_ENFORCED`) notification to HMI
+send OnServiceUpdate(`serviceType`, `REQUEST_REJECTED`, reason=`PROTECTION_ENFORCED`) notification to HMI
 send StartServiceNACK(`serviceType`) to the mobile app

 ## Non-Functional requirements